pranayvasanth/ApexPlantes-Internship/Task -1 Foundation And Environment Setup.md

 ### **1.1.1 Confidentiality**

-Confidentiality ensures that information is accessible only to authorized individuals.
+Confidentiality ensures that information is accessible only to authorised individuals.

 **Implementation Methods**